Columbia Undergraduate Learning Seminar in Theoretical Computer Science

 The seminar is currently run by Ekene Ezeunala.
 If you have any questions or would like to join the seminar's Slack channel, please email him here.

 Sign up for the mailing list here: Mailing List Sign-Up.
+Sign up for this semester's seminars here and here.

 Please see the descriptions and tables below for a summary and the list of talks for each of the groups.

 Organizer: Ekene.
-Graduate Student Mentor:.
+Graduate student mentor: Yuhao.

 Resource Title Link